Tommertom/bubble2googlesheet/README.md

 Dry does a dry run on the production data.

 The nice part of the Google Sheet API in node is that it dynamically adds columns, meaning if you add a column in the sheet, it then gets appended.

+## Todo
+- Use different HTTPS handler and make it cleaner async so also output logs and https calls are more sequential
+- Only open worksheet once - now it opens it a few times - not very clean
+- Display columns in worksheet header currently not seen (or new) in the data received.
+To see differences in db schema